 One can adjust their frequency response or replace the metal nozzle.

-In summary, this is an excellent device with four high-definition drivers, maximum sound clarity and accuracy, three-way system configuration, and perfect sound isolation.
+In summary, this is a high-quality device with four high-definition drivers, maximum sound quality and accuracy, three-way system configuration, and perfect sound isolation.
 However, they are very expensive and don’t have good quality cords.

 Beyerdynamic is a brand known for high-quality products.
-And the DT 770 Pro connects perfectly with electronic drums and general use.
+And the DT 770 Pro connects perfectly with electronic drum and general use.

 It comes with a dynamic, stylish design that is typical of the company.
-In the box, you will get the DT770 Pro, 80ohm headphones, an adapter, and a carrier pouch.
+In the box, you will get the DT770 Pro, 80ohm pair of headphones, an adapter, and a carrier pouch.

 It features a clear, sharp, and thick design.
 Also, it features a tangle-free cable with rubber and plastic protection.